foxminchan/RookieShop/README.md

 ## Testing

 <p align="justify">

-In the project, i use xUnit for unit testing and Moq for mocking.
-For integration testing, i use the <code>Aspire</code> for running the test in the Docker container.
+In the project, i use xUnit for unit testing, Moq for mocking and FluentAssertions for assertion.
+For functional testing, i use the <code>Aspire xUnit</code> for running the test in the <code>Aspire</code> environment.

 I also use the <code>NetArchTest</code> library to enforce the architecture rules in the project.
-The test project is located in the <code>test</code> folder.
+The test project is located in the <code>tests</code> folder.

 I follow the <b>Test Pyramid</b> strategy to write the test.
 To run the test, you can use the following command:

 </p>

 ```bash